bii-absd/tims/readme.md

 - Via Live Demo : Available at https://tims.bii.a-star.edu.sg/TIMS/login.xhtml.
 Please download the quick guide (?.pdf) from the `Manual & Guide` folder for instructions.

+## TIM Instructions
+Please refer to `Manual & Guide` folder for documentation on TIMS.

 ## Availability of datasets
 The datasets used in the manual and quick guide are available for download at http://mendel.bii.a-star.edu.sg/SEQUENCES/TIMS/.